su8code/springBootThymeleaf_CRUD/README.md

 ```

-Note the prefix is `spring.servlet` instead of `spring.http`.
+in this code carfully Note that the prefix have changed to `spring.servlet` instead of writing `spring.http` we have to use servlet after the dot.

-#### there is also another option for those who prefer to use yaml configuration
+#### There is also another option for those who prefer to use yaml configuration

 inside your application.yaml add the following line of code , this code will override the default limit for multipart file upload and enable our application to accept uploading extra large size files. depending your goal you can set the value but here we will demonstrate by setting the upload limmit upto 2GB.